Website & blogs © Louis Kraft 2013-2020

 My entire life has been interconnected since I was a boy.
 Everything was in place by the time I graduated from the sixth grade, although I didn’t know it until perhaps two decades later.
 Everything.
 The key was my parents, both of whom were open to all people regardless of race, color, or religion.

 The house I grew up in was an open door to everyone.
 I never realized this until many years later.* My mother and father also supported every choice I made during my growing years.
 It didn’t matter if they agreed with what I wanted to do or not, for they backed me 100 percent.
 But not with money, for here I was on my own.
 I learned the importance of greenbacks early on.
 My first paying job was delivering newspapers (the Los Angeles Daily News; think it had another name back then; the Green Sheet????) while in elementary school.
 I would eventually be laid off when the paper decided to transition from bicycle delivery to automobile delivery, but then worked throughout high school and collage as I wanted a university education.
 Early on, my father had told me that he couldn’t and wouldn’t pay for my education.
 Back in the dark ages obtaining a good education was doable (we all know how times have changed and the cost of education is now obscene).
-I wanted it, and I worked all through high school and college, graduating in four years, and without checking completed between 16 and 18 extra credits.
+I wanted it, and although working, I graduated in four years, and without checking completed between 16 and 18 extra credits.
 In my final semester there was an upper division anthropology class on American Indians.
 I had not had any anthropology classes, and this bothered the professor.
 I told her that I didn’t need it for graduation, and that I wanted to learn about Indians.
 She allowed me to join the class.
 However, near the end of it she shook her head and smiled.
 “Anthropology is nonfiction, and your term paper is fiction.”
 “The class description and your handout on the term paper didn’t mention the word, ‘fiction’ or ‘nonfiction.'”
 She wanted to grind her teeth; she wanted to rip me to shreds.
 She didn’t.
 “I’ll accept your paper, but it will cost you a grade.”
 “Thank you.”
 I received a “B” for the paper and a “B” for the class.
 My paper was about an Apache teenager who was on a journey to become a man (based upon facts).
 In spring 1969 I was clueless of my future.

 Shortly after my family migrated from New York to California, Doris Day had a song that my parents bought on 78rpm, “Que sera, sera, what will be will be.”* They played it all the time in our new home in sunny SoCal.
 They loved it, and so did I. This could be my theme song.
 I don’t have it. … Maybe I should get it so that I could listen to it again.